Canva is a great free online design tool with powerful features and royalty-free content you can embed.

 Wrap Up

-Canva is free, powerful, smart, and has a bunch of royalty-free layouts and content that can help you create a stylish supporting graphic in about 15 minutes.
+Canva is free, powerful, and intuitive, with a variety of royalty-free layouts and content that help you create stylish supporting graphics in just 15 minutes.

-And I didn’t even mention a whole bunch of video features since I wanted to focus on creating helper images for course content.
+I haven’t even touched on its video features since my focus is on creating visual aids for course content.

 Get Canva